Chas McCormick Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees' 3.92 team ERA ranks ninth across all league pitching staffs.
+- The Yankees' 3.91 team ERA ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (132 total, 1.2 per game).
+- Yankees pitchers combine to give up 133 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- His most recent time out was on Saturday against the Baltimore Orioles, when the righty threw five innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the Baltimore Orioles, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 10 hits.

-- In 22 games this season, the 27-year-old has put up a 4.39 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .265 to his opponents.
+- The 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.